pytorch/captum/docs/algorithms.md

 ### Input X Gradient
 Input X Gradient is an extension of the saliency approach, taking the gradients of the output with respect to the input and multiplying by the input feature values.
 One intuition for this approach considers a linear model; the gradients are simply the coefficients of each input, and the product of the input with a coefficient corresponds to the total contribution of the feature to the linear model's output.

-### Guided Backpropagation
+### Guided Backpropagation and Deconvolution
-Guided backpropagation computes the gradient of the target output with respect to the input, but backpropagation of ReLU functions is overridden so that only non-negative gradients are backpropagated (applying ReLU to the input gradient).
-Guided backpropagation was proposed in the context of an all-convolutional network and is generally used for convolutional networks, although the approach can be applied generically.
+Guided backpropagation and deconvolution compute the gradient of the target output with respect to the input, but backpropagation of ReLU functions is overridden so that only non-negative gradients are backpropagated.
+In guided backpropagation, the ReLU function is applied to the input gradients, and in deconvolution, the ReLU function is applied to the output gradients and directly backpropagated.
+Both approaches were proposed in the context of a convolutional network and are generally used for convolutional networks, although they can be applied generically.

 To learn more about Guided Backpropagation, visit the following resources:
 - [Original paper](https://arxiv.org/abs/1412.6806)

-### Deconvolution
-Deconvolution computes the gradient of the target output with respect to the input, but gradients of ReLU functions are overridden so that the gradient of the ReLU input is simply computed by applying ReLU to the output gradient, essentially only propagating non-negative gradients (without dependence on the sign of the ReLU input).
-Deconvolution was proposed in the context of a convolutional network and is generally used for convolutional networks, although the approach can be applied generically.

 To learn more about Deconvolution, visit the following resources:
 - [Original paper](https://arxiv.org/abs/1311.2901)